The Uintah Chapter, National Society Daughters of the American Revolution (NSDAR or DAR), welcomes you to our website!

 Five rivers have their source in this magnificent range, and these bring their life-giving water to the desert.
 There are many lakes, and some remain frozen over until late in the spring.
 Above the heavily timbered lower slopes, the barren, snow covered peaks rise majestically.
 Many explorers and settlers traversed these rugged mountains.
 Some were to remain, and some continued on to the West Coast.

-Uintah Chapter NSDAR was named for this mountain range and the Uintah Indian Tribe.
+Uintah Chapter NSDAR was named for this mountain range.
 Seven members were present with thirteen chapter members listed at the organization of the Uintah Chapter NSDAR on February 1, 1974, in Sandy, Utah.

 Our chapter meets in South Salt Lake City on most 2nd Saturday afternoons.
 Please contact us for further information.